pampatzoglou/articles/AI-Ready.md

 Then expand from strength.
 Second context.
 Third.
 Each one faster than the last — because the conventions are written down now, the pattern is proven, and every extraction leaves the remaining monolith smaller and better understood.

-You'll notice this is the same advice I'll give about your market two posts from now: depth compounds, width dilutes.
+You'll notice this is the same advice I'll give about your market three posts from now: depth compounds, width dilutes.
 Don't make the whole codebase 10% more agent-ready.
 Make one slice 100% ready, win there, and let the win fund the next slice.

 And notice — again — what the way back is made of.
 Not an AI feature.
 The journey's own stages, applied at smaller scale.
 The foundation isn't just the destination.
 It's the dig-out.